Selling vs Administrating

-Back when I was began my sales career, a senior representative was assigned the task of showing me the ropes.
+Back when I was beginning my sales career, a senior representative was assigned the task of showing me the ropes.
 He gave me one piece of advice:

 “If you want to be successful in sales, get up one hour earlier and stay up one hour later.
 Use that time to make one extra call each day.
 It may not seem like a lot, but at the end of the year you’ve made 250 additional calls.
 Those additional calls will make you successful.”

 This approach to sales worked well because of how we did business back in those days.
 The more time you focused on building relationships and selling, the more successful you were.
-And you could focus nearly all your time on selling, because you had limited administrative needs and most organizations had ample support internally.
+And you could focus nearly all your time on selling, because you had limited administrative needs and most organizations had ample internal support.

 There were people who personally answered calls throughout the business day, instead of calls going into voice mail.
 People who answered questions and provided information on the spot.
-People who on a daily basis engaged in solving customers’ problems.
+People who engaged in solving customers’ problems.

-With limited administrative needs, the requirements usually did not require customization and individualized attention.
+With limited administrative needs, the requirements usually did not call for customization and individualized attention.
 When it came to creating sales presentations, for example, one size usually fit all.
 The additional resellers’ demands for support and resources weren’t administratively complicated to fulfill.

 Fast Forward to the Present